eosnewmedia/TransformerBundle/README.md

     transform(NEEDED_OBJECT, CONFIGURATION, VALUES)

-you can validate that the transformer is an instance of "ENM\TransformerBundle\TransformerInterface"
+you can validate that the transformer is an instance of "Enm\TransformerBundle\TransformerInterface"

 ### NEEDED_OBJECT
 has to be an instance of the object or a string containing the class name of the object you want to get.